-As the student athlete dedicated counselor, my role is to support your mental wellness not only within your sport, but within your life.
+As the student-athlete dedicated counselor, my role is to support your mental wellness not only within your sport, but within your life.
 I will work to create a comfortable and trusting environment where you will feel safe to share your experiences and thoughts with me.
 I will work to understand your current life position and implement approaches that are meaningful to you.
 I believe everyone has the power within themselves to make positive changes in their life; my role is to help you draw on your strengths, support your healing and development, and give you tools to handle life's stressors along the way.

-I have experiences working with: anxiety, trauma, depression, identity concerns, relationships, substance use, and self-harm.
+I have experience working with: anxiety, trauma, depression, identity concerns, relationships, substance use, and self-harm.
 I earned my Bachelor of Science Degree and Master of Arts in Professional Counseling Degree from Central Michigan University.

 Julie Fortino Shurtliff, MA, LPC